nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br><br>

-**Q**: Why there are some pets highlighted even though the deadline is already passed
+**Q**: Why there are some pets highlighted even though the deadline is already passed?

-**A**: If you already done the task, run 'mark INDEX' function to mark it as done and remove the highlight.
+**A**: If you already done the task, run `mark` function to mark it as done and remove the highlight.

 <br><br>
 If you have additional questions that is not present in the User Guide, feel free to contact us via our email `contact@petpal.com`